Justineo/github-hovercard/README.md

 For unauthenticated requests, GitHub API has a fairly low request limit.

-In later versions I might introduce access tokens to increase this limit.
+~~In later versions I might introduce access tokens to increase this limit.~~

-Working on it.
+~~Working on it.~~

+Authentication is supported form v0.0.7.

 ## Acknowledgements